mvolkmann/blog/src/flutter.md

   // In stateless widgets it is only called once (true?).
   // In stateful widgets it is called initially
   // and again every time the state changes.
+  // Typically the topmost widget build method returns
+  // an instance of MaterialApp which follows Material Design.
   @override
   Widget build(BuildContext context) {
     return MaterialApp(